 IF YOU DON'T READ THIS, YOU ARE MISSING OUT ON MAJOR POINTS.

-So what do I mean by sheltered
+So what do I mean by sheltered and blind faith?

 The kind of faith that is very contradicting to Christ's teachings.
 The kind of faith that leaves no room for questioning or intellect.
 The kind of faith that pushes away people with an overwhelming sense of insecurity and authority.
 A dictionary definition of blind faith is "belief without true understanding, perception, or discrimination."
 That is not how faith is with Christ.